 With the bench seat, which accommodates kids up to 65 pounds, the City Select LUX features 20 configurations:

-Baby Jogger released three new accessories for the City Select LUX:
+These accessories are available only for the City Select LUX:

 Most of the original City Select accessories will also work on the City Select LUX, with a few exceptions.

 These accessories are interchangeable between the City Select and City Select LUX:

 These City Select accessories will not fit the LUX.
 The City Premier accessories can be used for the LUX instead:

 These City Select LUX accessories will not fit the City Select:

 These car seats from top brands are compatible with the City Select and City Select Lux.
 The same car seat adapters are used for either model.